bjpop/gurita/README.md

 Hatch is a command line tool for analysing and visualising tabular data in CSV or TSV format.

-At its core, Hatch provides a suite of commands, each of which carries out a common data analytics or plotting task.
+At its core Hatch provides a suite of commands, each of which carries out a common data analytics or plotting task.

 **A unique and powerful feature of Hatch** is that commands to be chained together into flexible analysis pipelines.
 See the advanced example below.